Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "Often, when people first encounter the Enneagram their initial question is, \"Is the Enneagram a religious thing?\" The answer, as is often the case with nuanced systems, is not straightforward.
-The Enneagram is a rich and multifaceted tool that can be used within various religious and spiritual traditions for growth and self-understanding.
-However, it is not tied exclusively to any one religious tradition, nor is it inherently religious.
+      "articleBody": "Often, when people first encounter the Enneagram, their initial question is, \"Is the Enneagram a religious thing?\" The answer, as is often the case with nuanced systems, is not straightforward.
+The Enneagram is a rich and multifaceted tool used within various religious and spiritual traditions for growth and self-understanding.
+However, it is not tied exclusively to any one religious tradition or inherently religious.
 At its core, the Enneagram is a psychological tool—a kind of map that can guide us toward a more profound understanding of ourselves and others.", "creator" : ["DJ Wayne"],
       "author": {
         "@type": "Person",